-Candidates must possess a cumulative GPA ≥ 2.8 for all professional and required content area courses, and a cumulative GPA ≥ 2.5 for all college credit taken from any campus to be declared a Candidate in Good Standing and before recommendation for the student teaching semester.
+Candidates must possess a cumulative $GPA \ge 2.8$ for all professional and required content area courses, and a cumulative $GPA \ge 2.8$ for all college credit taken from any campus to be recommended for the student teaching semester.
 The cumulative GPA must be computed from all college work taken, both at Baker University and other colleges.
 Pass/No Credit hours are not computed in the GPA.
 MyBaker offers an electronic way to compute the GPA.
 This tool is available on the Records and Registration section of the website.